-The environmental team submitted an amendment request No. 37 to permit No. 2001.008 to BCDC on June 26th, 2014 for approval for: (1) transferring an existing access trestle at YBI from the SAS project to the YBITS2 project; (2) official approval of fencing to be placed around the bike path as it passes over the coast guard station and; (3) to modify the allocation of H-piles on the permit from a proposed access trestle to a set of falsework foundations at the YBI shoreline.
+The environmental team received Bay Conservation and Developent Commission (BCDC) approval of Amendment No. 37 to Permit No. 2001.008 for (1) transferring an existing access trestle at YBI from the SAS project to the YBITS2 project; (2) official approval of fencing to be placed around the bike path as it passes over the coast guard station and; (3) to modify the allocation of H-piles on the permit from a proposed access trestle to a set of falsework foundations at the YBI shoreline.